-A copyright infringement notice is sent to firstname.lastname@example.org.
-The notice is examined to determine if the infringing computer is located in University housing or if it is a department computer.
+A copyright infringement notice is sent to email@example.com.
+The notice is examined to determine if the infringing computer is located in University housing or on the campus network.
 If the potential infringing party is determined to be a student, the notice will be forwarded on to University Housing (if the student lives in University Housing) or the Office for Student Conflict Resolution.

 If the potential infringing party is a faculty or staff member, the notice is sent on to their department head and University Human Resources for disciplinary action.
 The exact nature of those disciplinary actions varies between departments and often differ based on the severity of the offense.